AyushVerma2/surfer/README.md

 - Hashes the metadata to obtain Asset IDs
 - Offers a web-based interface for exploring the resulting Ocean assets

+## Running Surfer

+Surfer can be executed using Maven.

+1. Clone / download the surfer repository
+2. In the root directory run `nohup mvn clean install exec:java &`

 ## Example Usage

 Surfer is currently designed to be used interactively at a Clojure REPL.
 Open a REPL in the 'surfer.core' namespace.